 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 For patients who have become physically and chemically dependent on substances like opiates, benzodiazepines or alcohol, detoxification may be a necessary process.
 Many patients choose to go to a detox center for this process because they are provided with the medical assistance they need to go through this process as comfortably as possible.
 Detoxing on your own can not only be painful and uncomfortable, but it can also be dangerous.

 One of the negative things about detox centers, however, is that they don’t offer treatment programs for their patients following detox.
 While eliminating the harmful substance from your body is definitely necessary before you can begin your recovery journey, the real work of rehabilitation will start after you have detoxed.
-This is the reason that numerous patients choose national treatment centers like The Recovery Village where medically assisted detox is available followed by residential treatment programs.

 Recovery Meetings Near You in Casa Grande

 Groups like Narcotics Anonymous, Alcoholics Anonymous and SMART Recovery have had a lot of success in helping others to abstain from alcohol or drug use.
 There are many choices for meetings from these recovery groups in the Casa Grande area.